Russia's Caucasus ski plan clouded by airport attack

 Even before the 2,500 economic and political leaders arrived in the snowy Swiss resort, Monday's deadly Moscow bomb blast blamed on Caucasian Islamist separatists had clouded the already controversial venture.

-The scheme's promoter-in-chief, Russia's President Dmitry Medvedev, shortened his trip to speak at the opening of the meeting, in an Alpine village plastered with Russian publicity materials, but the launch was to go ahead regardless.
+The scheme's cheerleader-in-chief, Russia's President Dmitry Medvedev, shortened his trip to the meeting, in an Alpine village plastered with Russian publicity materials, but the launch went ahead regardless.

-And building was already underway, while representatives of the state-run firm Peak 5642 have embarked on a European tour to find adventurous investors prepared to take a risk on winter tourism's new frontier.
+Building is already underway at one of the sites and representatives of the state-run firm Peak 5642 have embarked on a European tour to find adventurous investors prepared to take a risk on winter tourism's new frontier.

 "Peak 5642 is going to transform the Caucasus," Medvedev said before leaving Moscow, according to the company, which is named after the height in metres of Elbrus, the highest peak in the Caucasus and in Europe.